Chloe-H/dotfiles/README.md

 ### `.git-templates`

-- Run `git init` in repositories cloned before setting up the hook to update them to use it
+When the hook is working, commit messages on non-`main` branches will start with `[<branch name>]`

-- When the hook is working, commit messages on non-`main` branches will start with `[<branch name>]`
+- **Note:** Run `git init` in repositories cloned before setting up the hook to update them to use it.

 #### Setting up the commit hook manually

 1. Copy the `.git-templates` directory to your home directory (or somewhere else, if you're a degenerate).
-2. Run `git config --global init.templatedir "path/to/.git-templates"` to update
+1. Run `git config --global init.templatedir "path/to/.git-templates"` to update
     your git config.

 If you make any changes to an existing global hook, [`git init` will not